akka/akka/akka-docs/src/main/paradox/java/scala-compat.md

 # Java 8 and Scala Compatibility

+Akka requires that you have [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or later installed on your machine.

 ## Scala and Java APIs

 Akka has both a @ref:[Scala Documentation](../scala.md) and a @ref:[Java Documentation](../java.md).